 Anthony Burgess wrote about Christmas in a number of different contexts.
 His responses are always distinctive and flavoursome, like a glass of Madeira or a traditional British Christmas pudding, stuffed with fruit and sixpence coins.
 In the first volume of his autobiography, Little Wilson and Big God, Burgess recalls that one of his earliest published […]

-The Burgess Foundation’s archive includes a collection of audio recordings and films which exist in historic media such as Super 8, VHS and reel-to-reel tape.
-Some of this material has been digitised to allow easier access for researchers, but other parts of the collection are still in their original formats.
+The Burgess Foundation’s archive includes a collection of audio recordings and films which exist in media such as Super 8, VHS and reel-to-reel audio tape.
+While some of this material has been digitised to allow easier access for researchers, other parts of the collection are still in their original formats.
 One intriguing item is a […]

 A seedy flat and literary revenge.
 By Andrew Biswell.